portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 !!!
 Important
     - The performance of a trade is always calculated with the **fees and taxes included**.
     - In contrast with the portfolio and security IRR calculation, you can **not** set a reporting period.
 A closed trade has a fixed begin and end date.
 All open trades have an end date set as of today.
-    - PP follows the **FIFO principle** (First-In; First-Out) to determine which shares will be sold.
+    - Portfolio Performance follows the **FIFO principle** (First-In; First-Out) to determine which shares will be sold.
 The 5 shares sold on `2023-04-12` correspond to those acquired on `2021-01-15`, rather than the ones obtained on `2022-01-14`.

 Figure: IRR-calculation for trades.{class=pp-figure}